tamorton/Deserializer/Readme.txt

 Binary serialization in C# writes a file that can be used to restore the objects and their values.
 Unfortunately, deserialization in C# needs the class definitions to create instances of the saved classes.
-So if you are trying to read data saved in a file by someone else, C# won't help you.

 Deserializer is written in C++ and can read the binary file and produce a list of the classes along with the names, types and values of the class members.